KingLouie1994/games-platform/README.md

+# This is a website containing information and updated to all kinds of games for PC, PlayStation, X-Box and Nintendo Switch.
+I built it as part of a creative React course on the Internet.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).